Alvin-Ruto/Alvin-Ruto/DEPLOYMENT.md

 # 🚀 Deployment Guide - Alvin Kibet Portfolio

-This guide will help you deploy your portfolio to Vercel with proper configuration.
+This guide will help you deploy your portfolio to Vercel.

 ## 📋 Prerequisites